-The past year has been brutal for dividend-focused investors.
-Companies that not long ago were considered rock-solid dividend plays -- Morgan Stanley, SunTrust Banks, and Vulcan Materials
+The past two years have been brutal for dividend-focused investors.
+Companies that not long ago were considered rock-solid dividend plays – Dow Chemical

 There's plenty of reason to be sore about those dividend cuts: Mind-blowingly thorough research from Wharton professor Jeremy Siegel shows that dividends are a crucial driver of long-term market outperformance.

 But rather than spend the rest of this recession hiding under a rock, we dividend-loving investors can profit.
 Yes, many companies are cutting them, but there are plenty of companies not only maintaining their dividends, but also growing them.

 As we've seen, cuts happen.
 But fortunately, identifying dividend payers with sustainable, growing payouts isn't exactly rocket science.
 You just need to know what you're looking for.
 Companies with long, uninterrupted histories of dishing out dividends typically share the following three traits.

 Healthy dividends are funded with free cash flow, which means that prodigious cash generation and dividend safety go hand in hand.
 Dividend-dealer and payroll kingpin Automatic Data Processing, for example, converts about 17% of revenue into free cash.